aeonSolutions/PCB-Prototyping-Catalogue/Fully-Tested-Working-PCB-Catalogue/README.md

 <br />
 This is the list of fully tested and working PCB catalogue for paid subscriptions, sponsors and patreons.
-Advantages include ready made, fully working PCB designs and schemtic files ready to direct order for fabrication and ready to customize for specific needs and use cases.
+Advantages include ready made, fully working PCB designs and schematic files ready to direct order for fabrication and ready to customize for specific needs and use cases.

 **What is included**
 - access to the private repository